hneemann/Digital/README.md

 The simultaneous update of all gates, which have seen a change to one of their inputs, can also cause a oscillation in Digital.
 Here again, the oscillation is detected and the simulation is stopped.
 However, there is a single gate mode which allows to propagate a signal change gate by gate.
 So you can follow the way through the circuit.
-After each step it is displayed, which gate circuit have seen a change at one of its inputs.
+After each step, it is displayed, which gates have seen a change at one of its inputs.
-In this way it is visualized how a signal change moves in a circle and thus leads to the oscillation.
+In this way you can see how a signal change moves around in a circle and thus leads to the oscillation.

 ### Embedded circuits ###

 As with Logisim also with Digital circuits can be embedded in new circuits.
 In this way, you can build hierarchical circuits.
-However, in digital circuits that are embedded are in fact as often included in the circuit as they are used.
+However, in digital circuits that are embedded are in fact included as often the circuit is used.
 This is similar to a C program in which all function calls are compiled like inlined functions.
 It behaves like a real circuit: Each circuit is actually present as often, as used in the circuit.
 Although this approach increases the size of the data structure for the simulation, but at the same time it simplifies teh simulation.
 Thus, for example, the inputs and outputs of an embedded circuit not specifically